Our Accountability

 Frequently Asked Questions

+What is United Way of the Lower Eastern Shore, and how is it different from United Way Worldwide?
 UWLES is an independent, local, 501(c)3 non-profit organization established in 1944 in Wicomico County, MD.
-Our independence allows us to focus on the needs of the counties we serve (Dorchester, Somerset, Wicomico, and Worcester).
-UWLES harnesses the power of our community to advance health and well-being, youth opportunity, financial security, and community resiliency for all neighbors.
-We are a member of the United Way network, which provides benefits such as cost=saving services and tools, collaborative opportunities, professional development and training, and brand recognition.
-United Way Worldwide and network members mobilize communities to action so all can thrive, working towards a future where every person in every community can reach their full potential.
+Our independence allows us to focus on the needs of the counties we serve (Dorchester, Somerset, Wicomico, and Worcester) to strengthen Health, Education and Financial Stability for all neighbors.
+We are a member of the United Way Worldwide network, which provides cost saving services, support, advertising and brand recognition.

-UWLES is always governed and guided by a volunteer Board of Directors who represent communities across the Lower Shore.
-UWLES' Advisory Council extends our outreach and impact with additional community representatives who want to help engage, energize, and elevate our work.
-Day-to-day activities such as optimizing and processing donations, managing direct programs and collaborations, volunteer activities, supporting nonprofit partners, and planning special events are handled by a small, professional staff located in the Salisbury office.
-Meet the UWLES Board, Advisory and Staff at uwles.org/team.
+Who is the United Way’s team comprised of?
+UWLES is governed by a local volunteer Board of Directors who represent all communities served on the Lower Eastern Shore.
+Meet the 2025-2026 Board of Directors at www.uwles.org/team.
+Day to day activities such as optimizing donations, managing direct programs & collaborations, volunteer activities, supporting agency partners, processing campaigns and planning special events are handled by a small professional staff located at the Salisbury office.
+Meet the UWLES Staff at uwles.org/team.

 Where does my contribution go?

-UWLES' Community Impact Committee are local volunteers who invest their time and energy to visit with applicants who request operational or program support.
-Committee members learn about their work and programs and review applications, budgets, outcomes, and efficiencies in meeting local needs.
-Funding recommendations are approved by the Board of Directors based on annual fundraising and are distributed monthly to approved partners.
+How does United Way decide how much to distribute to each agency?
+UWLES has a Community Impact Committee comprised of local volunteers who invest their time and energy to visit with applicants and learn about their work and programs, and review each application including budgets, outcomes, and efficiencies in meeting local needs.
+Funds are approved by the Board of Directors based on annual campaign fundraising and are distributed monthly to approved partner agency programs.

+What about the pressure to give?
 UWLES does not condone pressuring anyone to give.
 The decision to give is a personal one and no one should ever be pressured or coerced into giving.
 See our volunteer giving policy on our website or in our Campaign Guide.